uncenter/uncenter.dev/src/about.md

 ## Visitor analytics

 Usage statistics are tracked using [umami](https://umami.is/), an open-source alternative to Google Analytics.
 Although it was a bit challenging to set up, the data presentation and graphs look great once it's up and running.
 The PostgreSQL database and hosting for Umami is provided by [Railway](https://railway.app/), a convenient and free platform for hosting projects like this.
+You can view the [analytics for this website]({{ meta.analytics.shareLink }}).

 ## Email service